td2thinh/lambda/readme.md

 EDIT: I moved this note above because it is a very important note.

 - The parser is barely tested, for the moment, it works on basic expressions but I didn't test it on complex expressions.
 The point fix operator doesn't work, I'm trying to figure out how to parse recursive functions.

-### Test for the parser is in `tests/parserTest.ml`:
+Source for the barebone lambda calculus parser is from here : https://twolodzko.github.io/posts/ocaml-parser.html

-parsing the map function is not working properly.